 Motherhood is a full-time gig.
 There is no “part-time” in this role.
 Whether you’re a stay-at-home mom, a working mom, or somewhere in between, your kids are on your mind 24/7, no matter what else is going on.
-Therefore, new moms tend to do a lot of research, and with access to unlimited data via the internet, Barnes & Noble, or your mother-in-law (the latter having the most to say by a mile) it’s inevitable you’ll be faced with conflicting information.
+Therefore, new moms tend to do a lot of research.
+With access to unlimited data via the internet, Barnes & Noble, or your mother-in-law (the latter having the most to say by a mile), you’ll inevitably be faced with conflicting information.

-So today I want to focus on my area of expertise – SLEEP!
-And I’m here to try to dispel some of the more popular childhood sleep myths I’ve seen in parenting forums, heard in mom’s groups, or had angrily shouted at me in all caps in my Instagram DMs.
+Today, I want to focus on my area of expertise – SLEEP!
+And I’m here to try to dispel some of the more popular childhood sleep myths.
+Things I’ve seen in parenting forums, mom’s groups, or had angrily shouted at me in all caps in my Instagram DMs.

 Childhood Sleep Myths: Debunked

 1. Sleeping Too Much During The Day Will Keep Baby Up At Night